 In the Final Draft, therefore, we have replaced the Magnuson-Moss reference with three sentences that encapsulate the judicial and administrative principles established over the past three decades in the United States concerning the Magnuson-Moss consumer product definition.
 First, we state that doubtful cases are resolved in favor of coverage under the definition.
 Second, we indicate that the words "normally used" in the consumer product definition refer to a typical or common use of a class of product, and not the status of a particular user or expected or actual uses by a particular user.
-Third, we make clear that the existence of substantial non-consumer uses of a product does not negate a determination that it is a consumer product, unless such non-consumer uses represent the only significant mode of use of that product.
+Third, we make clear that the existence of substantial non-consumer product, unless such non-consumer uses represent the only significant mode of use of that product.